Skip to main content

 Expose your local endpoint with a tunnel

-If you’re developing locally, you will need to run a tunnel such as cloudflared or ngrok and paste the tunnel URL into the dashboard.
+If you’re developing locally, you will need to run a tunnel such as cloudflared or ngrok and paste the tunnel URL into the dashboard (with the path of your endpoint in your app appended - for example tunnel-url/api/agent).
 Our tunnelling guide walks through the setup.

 Verify incoming requests